Nikon D5 versus Nikon D500

 |Nikon D300S (⇒ lft | rgt)||APS-C||12.2||4288||2848||720/24p||22.5||12.2||787||70|

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The D5 and the D500 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The following table reports on some other key feature differences and similarities of the Nikon D5, the Nikon D500, and comparable cameras.
+The adjacent table lists some of the other core features of the Nikon D5 and Nikon D500 along with similar information for a selection of comparators.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Nikon D5 (⇒ rgt)||optical||YES||3.2||2359||fixed||YES||8000||14.0||no||no|